Oceana claims that more than 50% of european fisheries should be closed down immediately to prevent their collapse

 “For more than 15 years, the politicians of the European Union have been ignoring the majority of scientific advice on fisheries management.
 And now the time has come to pay for this huge mistake”, said Xavier Pastor, the director of Oceana Europe.

-Last year, Oceana raised the alarm about the worrying situation of anchovy in the Cantabrian Sea and called for significant catch reductions, but both the Spanish Ministry of Agriculture, Fisheries and Food, Elena Espinosa, and her French counterpart said that these forecasts were false and authorised a quota six times higher than that recommended by scientists.
+Last year, Oceana raised the alarm about the worrying situation of anchovy in the Cantabrian Sea and called for significant catch reductions, but both the Spanish Ministry of Agriculture, Fisheries and Food, Elena Espinosa, and her French counterpart said that these forecasts were and authorised a quota six times higher than that recommended by scientists.

 Just a few days after the start of the anchovy season this major error was corroborated and the fishery had to be closed down.
 Scientists have asked for it to remain closed until at least 2006 so the stock can recover.